x42/phaserotate.lv2/README.md

 differently depending on their frequency.

-The following figure shows an oscilloscope display of two sine-waves with different frequencies that play concurrently.
+The following figure shows an oscilloscope display of two sine-waves with different frequencies that play concurrently (green and blue) and respective shifted versions of each signal (red, violet).

-The left images shows a phase shift by 90deg (1/4 of their wave-length).
+The left images shows a phase shift by 90deg (1/4 wave-length).
 Note that the time-delay differs: The sine-wave with the lower frequency (top, red) is delayed further compared to the higher pitched sine-wave (bottom, violet).